showell-labs/react-native-fs-fork/README.md

   allowing a direct access to them with other methods in this library (_e.g._ [readFile()]), even if the file is outside the app sandbox.

+  **NOTE:** On **iOS** & **macOS** it resolve to special values with the format &laquo;`bookmark://<BASE64_ENCODED_STRING>`&raquo;, rather than normal URIs.
+  It is necessary for the support of security scopes (see [Bookmarks and Security Scopes](https://developer.apple.com/documentation/foundation/nsurl#1663783)) in library methods.
+The &laquo;`<BASE64_ENCODED_STRING>`&raquo;
+  in this case is a Base64-encoded binary representation of the URL bookmark, along with its security scope data.
+Other methods of the library are expected to automatically handle such special URIs as needed.

+  **BEWARE:** It has not been thoroughly verified yet that all library methods support these &laquo;Bookmark URLs&raquo; correctly.
+The expected error in such case is a failure to access the URLs as non-existing.

 ### read()
 [read()]: #read
 ```ts